jeezzemax/kendo-docs/getting-started/using-kendo-with/jsp/introduction.md

 #### Steps to run the project

-1. Extract the **Telerik UI for JSP** zip file to some location.
+1. Extract the Telerik UI for JSP zip file to some location.
 2. Start Eclipse.
 3. Right-click in Eclipse Project Explorer.
 Pick "Import".
 4. Choose "Existing Maven Projects".
 Click "Next".
 If you don't see that option make sure your Eclipse has Maven support installed.
-5. Browse to the location where you extracted **Telerik UI for JSP**.
+5. Browse to the location where you extracted Telerik UI for JSP.
 Then pick "wrappers\jsp\spring-demos" for "Root Directory".
 Click "Finish".
 6. Right-click "spring-demos" in Eclipse Project Explorer.
 Pick "Properties".
 7. In the properties window pick "Project Facets".
 8. Click "Convert to facetted form..."